RegardsOss/regards-backend/rs-microservice/regards-starters/regards-starters.md

 ## HATEOAS starter

+WARNING : at the moment, this starter only accepts **@RequestMapping** annotation to work fine.

 If your controller manages a single POJO, implements **IResourceController<T>**.

 In its **toResource** method, define all links using an autowired **IResourceService** regardless security authorization.
 Only authorized links will be really exposed.